SuzyQ-2117/Grounded-chatbot/README.md

 I'm developing on a MacBook so I've only included instructions for installing and configuring Python 3.12 in MacOS.

 This guide assumes you have installed Homebrew.
-If you do not have Homebrew installed, [check here]() for how to get this installed.
+If you do not have Homebrew installed, [check the Homebrew website here](https://brew.sh/) for more info.

 Open a new terminal window and run:
 ``` sh